AdaCore/training_material/courses/rust_essentials/140_smart_pointers/02_box.rst

   - Useful for function call rather than copying data passed on

-  - Move is an O(1) operation regardless of it points to
+  - Move is an O(1) operation regardless of what it points to

 - :rust:`Box<T>` implements :rust:`Drop` to ensure memory safety